Encoder Component

 DoCommand

 Execute model-specific commands that are not otherwise defined by the component API.
-If you are implementing your own encoder and add features that have no built-in API method, you can access them with DoCommand.
+If you are implementing your own encoder as a modular resource and are adding features that have no built-in API method, you can access them with DoCommand.

 Parameters: